 The University of Rochester Computer Science Department has put together on-line “measures of excellence” information regarding the research contributions of the faculty members from the department's various research areas.
 The present page, in that context, regards the contributions of the URCS Theory Group; see also the theory people/projects page.
 We apologize for the somewhat group-self-promoting flavor of the present page, but that is a bit inherent in the requested task and in the nature of such pages.
 (P.S.
-We very much encourage any researchers or prospective students interested in learning more about the work described on this page, or obtaining the papers described, to contact us or to visit the theory section of the UR CS technical reports web site.
+We very much encourage any researchers or prospective students interested in learning more about the work described on this page, or obtaining the papers described, to contact us.
 We are enthusiastic about this work and love collaboration.)

 The URCS theory group is internationally known for its work on complexity and algorithms.
 Among the many notions introduced in papers authored or coauthored by theory group faculty members are the Boolean Hierarchy, bribery in elections (studied, formally, algorithmically and complexity-theoretically) the complexity theory of hardest closure properties, destructive control of elections, enumerative approximation, frequently self-knowingly correct algorithms, locally positive reductions, membership comparability, modulo-based election hybridization, multimode electoral control, near-testability, nondeterministic selectivity-algorithm theory, the no-search easy-hard technique, optimal advice, optimal lowness, path-probabilistic complexity classes such as BPPpath, and universally serializable programs.
 These notions have become broadly influential within the field, and have been central in countless papers by researchers the world over.